anishabhatnagar/RL-Racing/README.md

 - **Performance**: Gradual improvements but slow training, tendency to hug track edges.

+## Conclusion
+Each experiment provided valuable insights into AI-driven racing strategies, demonstrating the potential of incorporating contextual awareness into AI systems.
+The integration of RNNs with LIDAR track progress data achieved significant performance improvements, suggesting promising strategies for refining autonomous systems in high-speed racing environments.

 # Installation
 1) Clone the project
 2) Navigate into the folder and do `pip install -e tmrl-drive`